 The Offeror will provide a separately priced option for the PFS in the Price Proposal.
+Provide options to scale the system up and down.

 If the Offeror is only proposing an I/O subsystem, describe which interconnect technologies are supported.